ibm-cloud-docs/apps/index.md

 ## Step 2: Add resources
 {: #addResources}

-In most cases, resources are automatically provisioned for you.
-You can also manually add new or existing resources to your app by clicking **Add Resource** on the project details page.
+Most starter kits instruct {{site.data.keyword.cloud_notm}} to automatically provision resources for you.
+You can also associate more resources with your app by clicking **Add Resource** on the project details page.

 To develop and run your app locally, use the [{{site.data.keyword.dev_cli_notm}}](../cli/idt/index.html) {: tip}